 The Jaffrey Civic Center’s annual commemoration, Celebrating Martin Luther King, Jr., brings people together to remember and find inspiration in the life and work of Dr. Martin Luther King, Jr. on the occasion of the national holiday.
-To encourage thoughtful reflection and creative expression about Dr. King and the values he stood for, the Civic Center holds High School (Essay) and Middle School (Poster) contests with cash prizes in the fall leading up to Martin Luther King, Jr. Day as well as encouraging related grade school activities.
-The theme of this year’s event and contests is “What is the Dream Today?”
-The commemoration, which is free and open to the public, will be held on Monday, January 15, 2018, 5-6pm, at the United Church of Jaffrey followed by a reception at the Civic Center, where student work will also be on display in a special exhibit.
+To encourage thoughtful reflection and creative expression about Dr. King and the values he stood for, the Civic Center sponsors high school and middle school student contests with cash prizes in the fall leading up to Martin Luther King, Jr. Day as well as encouraging related grade school activities.

 Stone of Hope, Washington DC

 Your contributions will help keep this important community and cultural center open for future generations!